 Below: 1st photo - upper stem leaves.
 2nd photo - the underside of the leaf rachis.
 3rd photo - a stem section showing sparse short hair.

 Notes: Pennsylvania Bitter-cress is not indigenous to the Garden but native to the area.
 Eloise Butler's records show that she obtained plants of this species on April 12, 1915 from Minnehaha Park in Minneapolis.
 It has presumably been in the wetland ever since.
-It is native to the majority of counties in Minnesota with most exception being the SW quadrant.
+It is native to the majority of counties in Minnesota with most exceptions being in the SW quadrant.
 The plant has an extensive range in North America, being found everywhere except the very far north of Canada and in Arizona.

 There are 6 native species of Cardamine found in Minnesota: C. bulbosa, Spring cress; C. concatenata, Cut-leaved Toothwort; C. impatiens, Narrowleaf Bittercress; C. parviflora, Small-flowered Bittercress; C. pensylvanica, Pennsylvania Bittercress; and C. pratensis, Cuckoo Flower.
 Some sources include C. diphylla but the U of M reports there are no collected specimens.